Professor Aki Tsuchiya

 Profile

 I came to the UK in 1998 as a Visiting Research Fellow at the Centre for Health Economics, University of York, funded as an Overseas Postdoctoral Research Fellow of the Japan Society for the Promotion of Science.
-I came to Sheffield and joined ScHARR in 2000, where I worked as a Research Associate, a Research Fellow, and a Lecturer.
-Since 2005, I have held a joint appointment between ScHARR and the Department of Economics, as a Senior Lecturer, a Reader, and a Professor.
-Currently, I am a co-Director of the Centre for Wellbeing in Public Policy at the University, and a member of the EuroQol Group.
+I came to the University of Sheffield and joined what was then the School of Health and Related Research (ScHARR; now Division of Population Health) in 2000, where I worked as a Research Associate, a Research Fellow, and a Lecturer.
+Since 2005, I have held a joint appointment between the School of Economics and ScHARR, as a Senior Lecturer, a Reader, and a Professor.

 Research interests

-• measuring, valuing, and modelling health, and other aspects of wellbeing
+• Eliciting and modelling preferences for health, and other aspects of wellbeing

-• incorporating equity concerns into social welfare functions
+• Incorporating distributional concerns into social welfare functions

 Current projects